Commercial Junior Operator Certification to Engage in Use of Pesticides

-Commercial Operator Certification
+Commercial Junior Operator Certification

 Any person who applies pesticides or assists in the commercial application of pesticides in Connecticut, in other than a supervisory capacity, must have an operational certification (also called an operator license).
 This certification allows the holder to use pesticides only under the direction of a certified supervisor.
 Any person who is hired to do pesticide application work for a commercial company will need an operational certificate.
 An operational certificate does not allow an individual to purchase restricted pesticides or go into business for himself; a supervisory certificate is required for these activities.
-Pertinent Pesticide General Statutes and Regulations For Commercial Operators (PDF)
+Pertinent Pesticide General Statutes and Regulations For Commercial Junior Operators (PDF)

-In order to obtain operational certification, an applicant must be at least 18 years of age and pass a written examination (given in English only) covering the material in the Pesticide Operator's Certification Manual (PDF).
+In order to obtain operational certification, an applicant must be at least 18 years of age and pass a written examination (given in English only) covering the material in the Pesticide Junior Operator's Certification Manual (PDF).
 The applicant must be able to read and comprehend pesticide label information and demonstrate knowledge of the safe and proper use, application, handling and storage of pesticides.
 The exam is a 55 question, multiple choice exam with one correct answer per question.
 In order to pass you need to get at least 44 correct answers.

-Any fee submitted with a hard copy application, by mail, shall be paid by check or money order to the Department of Energy and Environmental Protection.
+Any fee submitted with a hard copy application, by mail, shall be paid by check or money order to the Department of Energy and Environmental Protection or DEEP.
 Do not send cash in the mail.